hiddenpalaceorg/ps2exe/README.md

     ~~- Commodore Amiga CD/CD32 games can be detected if S\Startup-Sequence can be found (case insensitive).~~
     - PlayStation 3 games can be determined if PS3_DISC.SFB or /PS3_GAME is present at the root of the disc.
     - ~~PlayStation Portable - games can exist on DVD-Rs in a specific format or on raw UMD dumps.~~
+    - GameCube games can be detected if
+    - Wii games can be detected if
     - Default case - mark disc as Asset if no other match is found (still return latest modified file data just in case).
-16. (HIGH PRIORITY) add edccchk support for cd based images (https://github.com/claunia/edccchk). scan images for edc/ecc consistency to check for errors. parse the log output and include just the total warning and total error count into to respective columns. maybe save the total output for the current run session in a separate log file for review.
+18. (HIGH PRIORITY) add edccchk support for cd based images (https://github.com/claunia/edccchk). scan images for edc/ecc consistency to check for errors. parse the log output and include just the total warning and total error count into to respective columns. maybe save the total output for the current run session in a separate log file for review.
 Make this optional with a parameter/flag.
 (HIGH PRIORITY)
-17. detect media type (CD-R or DVD-R). unsure if we can do this. (partially implemented on a system by system basis)
+19. detect media type (CD-R or DVD-R). unsure if we can do this. (partially implemented on a system by system basis)